benefitcloud/ember-uploader/README.md

 ```

 ### Modifying the request
-Ember uploader is using jQuery.ajax under the hood so it accepts the same
+Ember uploader uses jQuery.ajax under the hood so it accepts the same
 ajax settings via the `ajaxSettings` property which is then merged with any
 settings required by Ember Uploader.
 Here we modify the headers sent with
 the request.